Awesome Travel Gadgets for an Island Getaway!

-A trip to Tonga just got a whole lot easier (and more fun) with these amazing travel gadgets!
-Water bottles that allow you to drink the local tap water with peace of mind, straws that save the planet, and the classic yet essential travel adapter, we’ve listed some awesome and actually useful travel gadgets to pack for Tonga in the list below.
+A trip to the islands (and perhaps Tonga?) just got a whole lot easier (and more fun) with these amazing travel gadgets and accessories!
+Water bottles that allow you to drink the local tap water with peace of mind, straws that save the planet, and the classic yet essential travel adapter, we’ve listed some awesome and actually useful travel gadgets and accessories to pack for a tropical holiday in the list below.

 1. Lifestraw Bottle

-Save money and the planet from buying endless bottles of water by getting the only water-drinking companion you’ll need for your trip to Tonga: the Lifestraw Bottle.
-For most visitor’s, the tap water in Tonga does not agree with them, unless you boil the water first.
+Save money and the planet from buying endless bottles of water by getting the only water-drinking companion you’ll need for your tropical holidays: the Lifestraw Bottle.
+For most visitors, the tap water in the islands does not agree with them, unless you boil the water first.
 With most travellers not reasonably having access to something to boil water, the next best thing is a Lifestraw Bottle with a filtration system that removes 99.9999% of waterborne bacteria, as well as 99.9% of waterborne protozoan.
-Tried and tested with tap water all over Tonga without experiencing a single health issue, the TongaPocketGuide.com team approves!
-For more tips on drinking the water in Tonga, see Can You Drink the Water in Tonga?
+Tried and tested with tap water all over the South Pacific without experiencing a single health issue, the TongaPocketGuide.com team approves!
+For more tips on drinking water, see Is it Safe to Drink the Water in Tonga?

 Check the Lifestraw Bottles out!

-Sand, water, dust… There are quite a few elements in Tonga that don’t mix well with phones.
-That’s why a waterproof phone pouch is more than an awesome idea as an essential Tonga travel gadget!
-Some waterproof phone pouches, such as the TeaTonics Pouch, can be used to snap photos underwater with your phone (whale pics, anyone?!).
+Sand, water, dust… There are quite a few elements on a tropical vacation that don’t mix well with phones.
+That’s why a waterproof phone pouch is more than an awesome idea as an essential tropical travel gadget!
+Some waterproof phone pouches, such as the Niveaya Phone Pouch, can be used to snap photos underwater with your phone (whale pics, anyone?!).
 Plus, they even float should your clumsy self drop your phone in the water.

 3. Reusable Straws

-Sipping a refreshing ‘Otai, fresh coconut or tropical cocktail is all part of the Tonga getaway experience.
-However, you are likely to go through a substantial amount of plastic in the process using single-use plastic straws.
+Sipping a refreshing coconut or tropical cocktail is all part of the island getaway experience.
+However, in less developed island nations where cardboard or metal straws are not yet a thing, you are likely to go through a substantial amount of plastic in the process using single-use plastic straws.
 Turn things around by taking your own reusable straw!
 There are metal and silicone straws available and come in compact cases with an easy-cleaning straw brush.
-For more eco-friendly items to pack, see 10 Best Natural Sunscreens for Tonga.
+For more eco-friendly items to pack, see the 10 Best Reef-Safe Sunscreens.

 4. Hanging Luggage Scale

 Are all of your new trusty gadgets going to be light enough for the airline weight restrictions?!
 Find out with a portable hanging luggage scale!
 Sticking to the airline baggage allowance is always a task, but you can make it easier with a hanging luggage scale, so you get no nasty excess luggage fees at the airport.
-Especially with the ultra-restrictive baggage allowance for domestic flights in Tonga, you’re going to want to keep your baggage weight in check.
+Especially with some tropical destinations having ultra-restrictive baggage allowances for domestic flights, you’re going to want to keep your baggage weight in check.

 Check the Etekcity Digitial Hanging Luggage Scale out!